-Its not just smile lines that reveal ones age: Often your hands are the first to show signs of times passage.
+It's not just smile lines that reveal one's age: Often your hands are the first to show signs of time's passage.

-Skin on the backs of the hands is thinner than facial skin, making it more susceptible to aging changes, explains Shilpi Khetarpal, MD, dermatologist at the Cleveland Clinic.
-There is also very little fat on the back of the hands, so when the skin starts to lose collagen and elasticity from sun exposure, it becomes very noticeable."
+"Skin on the backs of the hands is thinner than facial skin, making it more susceptible to aging changes," explains Shilpi Khetarpal, MD, dermatologist at the Cleveland Clinic.
+"There is also very little fat on the back of the hands, so when the skin starts to lose collagen and elasticity from sun exposure, it becomes very noticeable."

 Hands that are active in the outdoors, whether tending a garden or switching gears on a bicycle, are also susceptible to sun spots.
-The age that such spots start to develop depends on how much sun exposure youve had over your lifetime.
+The age that such spots start to develop depends on how much sun exposure you've had over your lifetime.

 Helping Hands Topically

 Khetarpal suggests slathering on a sunscreen with an SPF of at least 30 every day.
-That even includes those days when you dont spend much time outside: Remember that your hands are exposed to the sun when you drive and even tinted windshields generally dont block out all of those damaging rays.
+That even includes those days when you don't spend much time outside: Remember that your hands are exposed to the sun when you drive and even tinted windshields generally don't block out all of those damaging rays.

-Its also important to use a moisturizer every day.
-The hands are exposed to the elements much more than other areas of the body, so its very important to keep them hydrated and moisturized," Khetarpal says.
+"The hands are exposed to the elements much more than other areas of the body, so it's very important to keep them hydrated and moisturized," Khetarpal says.
 Choose skincare products, including moisturizers, that don't contain toxins.

 You may use masks regularly on your face.
-But they can do wonders for your hands, too, helping brighten the skin so it looks more youthful, says Pearl Dworkin, a licensed esthetician and holistic nutritionist in Cupertino, California.
+"But they can do wonders for your hands, too, helping brighten the skin so it looks more youthful," says Pearl Dworkin, a licensed esthetician and holistic nutritionist in Cupertino, California.

 For a mask to treat sun-damaged hands, Dworkin suggests mixing one tablespoon each of raw honey and organic plain yogurt along with a half-teaspoon of sea buckthorn oil, five drops of frankincense oil, five drops of helichrysum oil and four drops of carrot seed oil.

 Your hands work hard for you.
 Some tender loving care will keep them looking youthful for years to come.